 A 1927 golf course on the shore of Lake Nepessing

-Golfers have been walking the same ground west of Lapeer since 1927 — the year Lapeer Country Club opened, and a year when Calvin Coolidge was president and golf was booming across small-town America.
-Nearly a century later it’s still here, family-owned, more than 150 acres of mowed greens and old pines tipping down toward the water of Lake Nepessing.
+Golfers have been walking the same ground west of Lapeer since 1927.
+That’s the year Lapeer Country Club opened.
+Calvin Coolidge was president, and golf was booming across small-town America.
+Nearly a century later it’s still here, family-owned.
+It’s more than 150 acres of mowed greens and old pines, all tipping down toward the water of Lake Nepessing.

 Sources